yoni-stern/Gaze_and_prediction_for_pub/README.md

 **Analysis scripts**

-•	“figs_and_stats_for_publication_final.Rmd”: is main markdown that contains all analysis.
+•	“gz_as_conf_rsbp_rev_190326.Rmd”: is main markdown following the revision that contains all analysis.
 It’s organized according to figures.
+See it’s html output.
+(Note written on mac)
+-“figs_and_stats_for_publication_final.Rmd”: is the previous version of the analysis  markdown that contains all analysis.
 See it’s html output.
 (Note written on mac)
 •	Function folder contains in-house functions and parameter file.
 Model Fitting
 •	“fit_resp_eye_model_for_publication.m”: is main script for fitting.
 Fitting logic is inspired and adapted from (Wilson & Collins, 2019) utilizing BADS (Acerbi & Ji, 2017) for the parameter estimation.